sxa/website-v2/content/blog/slsabuild3-temurin/index.md

 ### Prevent secret material used to sign the provenance from being accessible to user-defined build steps

-The signing jobs that we use are all contained within the jenkins CI system which we use.
+The signing jobs that we use are all contained within our Jenkins CI system.
 These are independent of the build jobs and run as a subsequent step to avoid the credentials ever being available to the build jobs.